vircadia/vircadia-native-core/tools/auto-tester/README.md

 2. Linux (source)      <https://www.python.org/downloads/release/python-370/> (**Gzipped source tarball**)
 3. Mac                 <https://www.python.org/downloads/release/python-370/> (**macOS 64-bit/32-bit installer** or **macOS 64-bit/32-bit installer**)

+#### Windows
-On Windows: after installation - create an environment variable called PYTHON_PATH and set it to the folder containing the Python executable.
+After installation - create an environment variable called PYTHON_PATH and set it to the folder containing the Python executable.

+#### Mac
-On Mac: after installation - run `open "/Applications/Python 3.6/Install Certificates.command"`.
+After installation - run `open "/Applications/Python 3.6/Install Certificates.command"`.
 This is needed because the Mac Python supplied no longer links with the deprecated Apple-supplied system OpenSSL libraries but rather supplies a private copy of OpenSSL 1.0.2 which does not automatically access the system default root certificates.
+Verify that `/usr/local/bin/python3` exists.

 ### AWS interface
 #### Windows
 1. Download the AWS CLI from `https://aws.amazon.com/cli/`